 Vaping from a tank and an RDA are similar in some ways, you are not going to vape from your RDA without checking how much e-liquid is left on your wicks, are you?
 When vaping from a tank, you need to do something similar, by ensuring that the juice level doesn’t go below the juice wicking holes.
 Below this, your wicks will not be effectively saturated with e-liquid and you may end up burning your coils.

 A simple solution is to ensure that your tank is always as topped up as possible.
 Alternatively, you can tilt your tank from one side to another to ensure that the juice is going into the juice hole but let’s be honest, “ain’t nobody got time for that!”

 This function is able to detect changes in resistance that occur when certain coil materials are heated up.
 TC devices such as the UK ECIG STORE One Box Mini which allows you to set a maximum temperature for your coil.
 When it reaches this temperature, the e-cig regulates the power delivered to the coil preventing it from exceeding the set temperature.
 This can be slightly complicated for a beginner vaper, but once you get it going, it works pretty well!

 On some devices, you can also set the wattage - determining how quickly it will reach maximum temperature.
 When your tank has no liquid inside, the device will prevent the user from firing it up.
 Temperature control only works with certain wires such as Nickel, Titanium and Stainless Steel Coils.

-If you require any further information on how to prime coils, please feel free to contact our customer services team by email on email@example.com or alternatively, give them a ring on 0203 475 4885 and they will be happy to help.
+If you require any further information on how to prime coils, please feel free to visit our vape shop or contact our customer services team by email on firstname.lastname@example.org or alternatively, give them a ring on 0203 475 4885 and they will be happy to help.